kathie-zgu/movie_reviews_classification/README.md

 We experimented with different hyperparameters, such as learning rates and model configurations, to identify the best-performing model.
 The performance of each model was logged and visualized using Weights & Biases (WandB).

 ## Conclusion
 This project demonstrated the application of various deep learning techniques to the task of sentiment analysis on movie reviews.
 By comparing different models and hyperparameters, we were able to determine the most effective approach for classifying movie reviews as positive or negative.

-The results indicate that pre-trained transformer models like DistilBERT significantly outperform simpler neural network architectures in this task.
+The results indicate that pre-trained transformer models like DistilBERT significantly outperform simpler neural network architectures in this task:

+- Fine-tuned DistilBERT showed its best accuracy at third epoch = 0.9050
+- SimpleNN showed its best accuracy at sixth epoch = 0.7957
+- DeepNN showed its best accuracy at tenth epoch = 0.8522

 For detailed results and further analysis, refer to the [WandB report]( https://api.wandb.ai/links/e-v-zgurskaya/u4vehuno)